-Guide: Play X-Wing Series on a Modern Windows PC with an Xbox/PlayStation controller or a Flightstick (now works with GOG.com edition!)
+How To Play the X-Wing Series on a Modern Windows PC with a gamepad or flight stick

 X-Wing vs. Tie Fighter: Balance of Power Campaign

 X-Wing vs. Tie Fighter (1997) was a radical shift from the previous two games.
 It was the first game in the series which featured multiplayer, and was mainly multiplayer focused.
 It did not include a proper campaign like it’s predecessors.
 It also did not support Mouse or Keyboard control and required a joystick.
 It was a change that many people didn’t take too kindly to, and thus the game sold poorly.
 LucasArts later released an expansion called X-Wing vs. Tie Fighter: Balance of Power which added a traditional campaign to the game.
 Later copies of the game came with Balance of the Power built in.
 LucasArts also released the X-Wing Collector’s Series (with the Windows 95/98 versions of X-Wing and Tie Fighter along with a stripped down version of XvT called Flight School) to garner interest in the game.

 - The X-Wing vs. Tie Fighter Master Game Disc (original release) or X-Wing vs. Tie Fighter Disc 1 (X-Wing vs. Tie Fighter + Balance of Power release)

 - The following zip file which is a compilation of compatibility patches for the Windows 95/98 edition of Tie Fighter: XvT-win7.zip

 - A controller or flightstick, such as the Xbox 360 Controller (Wired or Wireless+Wireless Xbox 360 Receiver).